nasd4q/while-preparing-for-ocp/remember those/remember this.md

 * catch and finally blocks are executed after the resources are closed.
 * "Any object that implements java.lang.AutoCloseable, which includes all objects which implement java.io.Closeable, can be used as a resource."
 * It is possible to put some already declared final or effectively final variable (of a type implementing Autocloseable) along with other resource definitions (inside the parenthesis following "try").
+* "The auto-closeable variables defined in the try-with-resources statement are implicitly final.
+Thus, they cannot be reassigned."
+(Enthuware - TODO check this)

 #### Lambdas, double-colon operator